 Play with Music

-In what areas of Los Angeles will you be directly working?
+In which areas of Los Angeles will you be directly working?

 - South LA

 In what stage of innovation is this project?Expand existing program

 Please list the organizations collaborating on this proposal.

 - Two Bit Circus Foundation

 If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.

 Play with Music brings the content and expertise of the creative program (bringing artists to work with students, the curriculum itself, field trips and internship opportunities, etc).
 Green Dot Public Schools is our educational administrative partner that Play with Music has worked with since 2015.
 We’ll work together to create and meet metrics of success and expand our existing programs to reach more students at more schools.
 The Two Bit Circus Foundation is Play with Music’s newest partner, who not only brings passion and expertise in bringing STEAM education programs to schools and spaces, but also the highest level of administrative and operations experience and personnel needed to scale Play with Music to 4 more schools.

 What is the need you’re responding to?